We're here to help you and your child navigate the admissions process from start to finish.

 Though setting a deadline can sometimes feel like an additional pressure, it’s actually vital.
 Not only does it help your child develop discipline and time management skills, having a realistic deadline to work towards will help improve their focus and motivation no end.
 You may need to help more than you anticipate with this element of SMART goal-setting to begin with, as they may need reminders and encouragement to stay on track – and also your insight as to what deadline is both necessary and achievable.

-Whether your child wants to win a place at a top London school or needs help acing their GCSEs, Mentor Education are here to help.
+Whatever stage you’re at in your school entrance journey, Mentor Education are here to help.
 We’ll devise a bespoke strategy to suit your needs, taking into account your child’s strengths, weaknesses and personality, to ensure they’re able to reach their full potential.
-Get in touch today to learn more about our unique approach.

 Learn more about our unique approach to tutoring.
 Get in touch with our friendly team today.